Clarence United FC: Colours and crest

-In their first two seasons, Phoenix originally wore a Scotland International strip for home matches, and a plain red T-shirt as an alternative away strip.
-The main team currently wears a shirt which is predominantly black, with black shorts, and black socks.
-The club is currently sponsored by Flooring Xtra, Subway, Just Cuts and others.
-All of the club's teams were the red and black colour combination, but utilise a variety of different design styles to differential between divisional and age-group teams.

-Although the club is no longer known by the name "Phoenix", a phoenix rising out of flames is still the club logo.
+In their first two seasons, Phoenix originally wore a Scotland strip for home matches, and a plain red t-shirt as an alternative away strip.
+The best known version was predominantly black, with black shorts, and black socks.
+Although the club has no longer been known by the name "Phoenix", a phoenix rising out of flames was kept as its logo.